Christopher Hitchens & The Final Words He Left Us

 “I can’t see myself whining about how it’s all so unfair: I have been taunting the Reaper into taking a free scythe in my direction and have now succumbed to something so predictable and banal that it even bores me”

-In Hitch-22, a piece written and published with author ignorant of cancer, Hitchens speaks much of how he has been ‘burning the candle from both ends’.
+In Hitch-22, an autobiography written and published with the author ignorant of his festering cancer, Hitchens speaks much of how he has been ‘burning the candle from both ends’.

 Hitchens never had a solipsistic view of the world.
 He didn’t have a ‘of all the people, how could this have happened to me’ complex.
 He was strong and steadfast contemplating the ‘why me’ question.
 The absence of religious or posthumous significance, beyond his children, had influence on his life which rendered him stoic and understanding of the position he faced.